owlbarn/tutorial/book/convention/README.md

 val Arr.add_ : ?out:Arr.arr -> Arr.arr -> Arr.arr -> unit
 ```

 As we can see from the function type, the output can be specified by an optional `out` parameter.
 If `out` is missing in the inputs, then Owl will try to use first operand (i.e. `x`) to store the final result.
 Because the binary operators in Owl support broadcasting operations by default, this further indicates when using impure functions every dimension of the first argument `x` must not be smaller than that of the second argument `y`.
-In other words, impure function only allows broadcasting smaller `y` onto `x` which is big enough to accomodate the result.
+In other words, impure function only allows broadcasting smaller `y` onto `x` which is big enough to accommodate the result.

 Most binary math functions in Owl are associated with a shorthand operator, such as `+`, `-`, `*`, and `/`.
 The impure versions also have their own operators.
-For exmaple, corresponding to `Arr.(x + y)` which returns the result in a new ndarray, you can write `Arr.(x += y)` which adds up `x` and `y` and saves the result into `x`.
+For example, corresponding to `Arr.(x + y)` which returns the result in a new ndarray, you can write `Arr.(x += y)` which adds up `x` and `y` and saves the result into `x`.

 ```text